Soda Ash In Soap Making:

-We’ll be honest to you about, though.
-Even if we were making soap just for ourselves or our family (which we do) we want them to look awesome, and soda ash to us, just doesn’t look that awesome!
+We’ll be honest, however.
+Even if we were making soap just for ourselves or our family (which we do), we want them to look awesome.
+Soda ash to us, just doesn’t look that awesome!

-Truth is, sometimes it just happens, but there are things that we can do to help prevent it (if that’s your goal), increasing the chances that your soaps turn out just the way we desire.
-So let's go!
+Truth is, sometimes it just happens.
+However, there are ways to help prevent it (if that’s your goal).
+Consequently, increasing the chances that your soap turns out just the way you desire.

 What is Soda Ash in Soap Making?